juliancwirko/meteor-s-id/README.md

 ## s-id

 Simple Accounts system for Meteor.
-Especially for [Scotty](https://github.com/juliancwirko/scotty) boilerplate (work in progress).

-This is a simple and custom Accounts system because we don't need any complicated logic and Bootstrap classes here..
+This is a simple and custom Accounts system with config file.
+It is not dependant on routing, but there are examples how to configure your routes with Iron Router and Flow Router.
+You can configure your alerts/messages, validators and callback functions.

 ### Demo